jayaemekar/systemdesign/docs/DesigningURLShorteningService.md

 </p>

 **What kind of database should we use?**
- Since we anticipate storing billions of rows, and we don’t need to use relationships between objects – a NoSQL store like DynamoDB, Cassandra or Riak is a better choice.
-A NoSQL choice would also be easier to scale.
-Please see SQL vs NoSQL for more details.
+A NoSQL store like DynamoDB, Cassandra, or Riak is a preferable choice because we expect to store billions of rows and don't need to employ associations between items.
+It would also be easy to scale a NoSQL database.

-## Basic System Design and Algorithm
+### Algorithms and Basic System Design

-The problem we are solving here is, how to generate a short and unique key for a given URL.
+We're trying to figure out how to make a short and unique key for a given URL.

-In the TinyURL example in Section 1, the shortened URL is “http://tinyurl.com/jlg8zpc”.
-The last seven characters of this URL is the short key we want to generate.
-We’ll explore two solutions here:
+The abbreviated URL in the TinyURL example in Section 1 is "http://tinyurl.com/jlg8zpc."
+The short key we want to produce is the final seven characters of this URL.
+Here, we'll look at two options:

 ### Encoding actual URL
-We can compute a unique hash (e.g., MD5 or SHA256, etc.) of the given URL.
-The hash can then be encoded for displaying.
-This encoding could be base36 ([a-z ,0-9]) or base62 ([A-Z, a-z, 0-9]) and if we add ‘+’ and ‘/’ we can use Base64 encoding.
-A reasonable question would be, what should be the length of the short key?
-6, 8, or 10 characters?
+- We can generate a unique hash of the supplied URL (e.g., MD5 or SHA256, etc.).
+- After that, the hash can be decoded for display.
+This encoding might be base36 ([a-z,0-9]) or base62 ([A-Z, a-z, 0-9]), and we can use Base64 encoding by adding '+' and '/'.
+- What should the length of the short key be, is a legitimate question.
+Is it better to have six, eight, or ten characters?

         Using base64 encoding, a 6 letters long key would result in 64^6 = ~68.7 billion possible strings Using base64 encoding, an 8 letters long key would result in 64^8 = ~281 trillion possible strings

 With 68.7B unique strings, let’s assume six letter keys would suffice for our system.

-If we use the MD5 algorithm as our hash function, it’ll produce a 128-bit hash value.
-After base64 encoding, we’ll get a string having more than 21 characters (since each base64 character encodes 6 bits of the hash value).
-Now we only have space for 8 characters per short key, how will we choose our key then?
-We can take the first 6 (or 8) letters for the key.
-This could result in key duplication, to resolve that, we can choose some other characters out of the encoding string or swap some characters.
+- The MD5 algorithm produces a 128-bit hash value when used as a hash function.
+- We'll get a string with more than 21 characters after base64 encoding (since each base64 character encodes 6 bits of the hash value).
+How will we choose our key now that we only have space for 8 characters per short key?
+For the key, we can use the first six (or eight) letters.
+- This could lead to key duplication; to avoid this, we can exchange certain characters or choose other characters from the encoding string.

 **What are the different issues with our solution?**

- We have the following couple of problems with our encoding scheme:
+The following are a couple of issues with our encoding scheme:

-1. If multiple users enter the same URL, they can get the same shortened URL, which is not acceptable.
+1. If numerous users enter the same URL, the abbreviated URL will be the same, which is unacceptable.
-2. What if parts of the URL are URL-encoded? e.g., http://www.educative.io/distributed.php?id=design, and http://www.educative.io/distributed.php%3Fid%3Ddesign are identical except for the URL encoding.
+2. What if parts of the URL are URL-encoded? e.g., http://www.jayaaemekar.io/distributed.php?id=design, and http://www.jayaaemekar.io/distributed.php%3Fid%3Ddesign are identical except for the URL encoding.

-**Workaround for the issues:**
+**Alternative to the problems:**

- We can append an increasing sequence number to each input URL to make it unique, and then generate a hash of it.
-We don’t need to store this sequence number in the databases, though.
-Possible problems with this approach could be an ever-increasing sequence number.
-Can it overflow?
-Appending an increasing sequence number will also impact the performance of the service.
+- To make each input URL unique, we can append an ascending sequence number to it and then construct a hash of it.
+However, we do not need to save this sequence number in the databases.
+- An ever-increasing sequence number could be a concern with this method.
+- Is it possible for it to overflow?
+Increasing the sequence number will have an effect on the service's performance.

-Another solution could be to append user id (which should be unique) to the input URL.
-However, if the user has not signed in, we would have to ask the user to choose a uniqueness key.
-Even after this, if we have a conflict, we have to keep generating a key until we get a unique one.
+- Another option is to include a user id to the input URL (which should be unique).
+If the user hasn't signed in yet, we'll have to prompt them to select a uniqueness key.
+If there is still a disagreement, we must keep creating keys until we find one that is unique.

 <p align="center">
   <kbd>